 Posted on Thursday, April 11, 2013

-For Congjing "Chong Chong" Zhong '13, an international student from Chengdu, China, attending Hobart and William Smith Colleges has had its distinct advantages.
-Zhong, who after graduation will work for DFS Galleria, one of the world's foremost luxury retailers, says that a world-class education, outstanding career resources, and a culturally inclusive environment are just some of the benefits available to those who choose HWS for their undergraduate studies.
+For Congjing "Cynthia" Zhong '13, an alumna from Chengdu, China, attending Hobart and William Smith Colleges had its distinct advantages.
+Zhong, who works for DFS Galleria, one of the world's foremost luxury retailers, says that a world-class education, outstanding career resources, and a culturally inclusive environment are just some of the benefits available to those who choose HWS for their undergraduate studies.

-Like Zhong, fellow HWS students from China, Bowen Wang '14 and Ruiting "Brezeck" Wang '14 (no relation), affirm that attending HWS has been a distinctly valuable experience.
-Recently, Bowen and Brezeck both were accepted to work as summer interns for J.P.
-Morgan Chase, one of the most prominent financial services leaders in the world.
+Like Zhong, fellow HWS alumni from China, Bowen Wang '14 and Ruiting "Brezeck" Wang '14 (no relation), affirm that attending HWS was a distinctly valuable experience.
+Bowen and Brezeck both accepted full-time positions at J.P.
+Morgan Chase, one of the most prominent financial services leaders in the world, following their graduation in May 2014.

 With an HWS education a top choice for some of the brightest and most talented students from China, Zhong says pursuing a liberal arts degree is a very attractive option for prospective students who are interested in gaining a well-rounded, competitive edge on both academic and professional levels.